minarady1/wifi_for_industrial_robotics/README.md

 * Locations (4 locations)
     * PHY configuration (9 configurations for each location)
-        * Parameter (4 groups of parameters, timestap array for each group)
+        * Parameter (5 groups of parameters with group prefix, timestap array for each group)
+            * prefixes: control (from ros application) , ptp (from PTP deamon), phy (network interface PHY stats), apscan (access point scans), iperf (logged iperf metrics)
             * Array of measurements (one per parameter)